Covariance-based method for eigenstate factorization and generalized singlets: Field induced dimerization

+We also mention that at zero field, while it is well known that for $s_p=1/2$ the degenerate singlet dimerized state is the GS of $H$ in the isotropic case $J_z=J$ \cite{MG.69, LM.15}, it will also remain a degenerate GS for $J_z\geq -J/2$ \cite{GSMGXXZ.98,Xu.21}.
+And for spin $s_p\geq 1$ with first neighbor isotropic ($J^E_z=J^E$, $J_z=J$) interpair couplings, at zero field the singlet dimerized state is GS for $J>(s_p+1)J^E$ (sufficient condition, see \cite{LM.15}), now non-degenerate due to loss of translational invariance ($J^E\neq J$).

-On the other hand, results for an $N=8$ spin $1$ chain ($s_p=1$) are shown for the cyclic (Fig.\ \ref{fig4s}) and open (Fig.\ \ref{fig10}) cases.
-Here the internal $J_z$ should have the value \eqref{Jzx} for dimerization.
-It is first seen that for $J^E_\mu=J_\mu$, the dimerized eigenstate (which is exactly the same in the cyclic and open cases for any spin), while not GS at $2J^D/J^E=1$ (zero field), does become GS for smaller $2J^D/J^E$, i.e.\, sufficiently strong finite field.
-It is also confirmed in the lower panel that if the internal/interpair coupling ratio $J_\mu/J^E_\mu$ is increased the dimerized eigenstate becomes GS also at $2J^D/J^E=1$ (zero field ), with $J/J^E=1.5$ sufficient in the case considered.
-In the open case the threshold ratio for a dimerized GS at zero field decreases slightly for finite sizes, due to the smaller number of interpair connections.
+Results for an $N=8$ spin $1$ chain ($s_p=1$) are shown in Fig.\ \ref{fig6} for the cyclic case and Fig.\ \ref{fig7} for the open case.
+Here the internal $J_z$ should have the value $J/\sin\xi=J J^E/(2J^D)=E_0$ for exact dimerization and the scaled energy per pair \eqref{EE32} of the dimerized eigenstate, $E/nJ_z=E_p/J_z=-s_p(s_p+1)$, is again independent of $J^D/J^E$.
+It is first verified that for $J^E_\mu=J_\mu$ (top panels), the dimerized eigenstate (which is exactly the same in the cyclic and open cases for any spin), while not GS at $2J^D/J^E=1$ (zero field, where it is still degenerate in the cyclic case), does become GS for smaller values of $2J^D/J^E$, i.e.\, for a sufficiently strong alternating field, which favors dimerization.
+It is also confirmed in the lower panel that if the internal/interpair coupling ratio $J_\mu/J^E_\mu$ is increased, the dimerized eigenstate becomes GS already at $2J^D/J^E=1$ (zero field), with $J/J^E=1.5$ sufficient in the case considered.
+In the open case the threshold value of $J/J^E$ for a dimerized GS decreases for finite sizes due to the smaller number of interpair connections, and accordingly, the interval of $2J^D/J^E$ values with a dimerized GS increases.